Alabama realtors weigh in on rising demand for housing

 “This year, right to date, we have 500 houses for sale.
 Residential properties.
 Last year, we had 700 at the same time of year.
 And we go back to five years, back to 2016, there were 1,200 houses.
 And the population hasn’t even varied,” Petty said.

-Petty says the housing market never stopped because of the pandemic.
+Petty said the housing market never stopped because of the pandemic.
 She says realtors and other agencies had to get creative to meet said demand.

 “A lot of zoom.
 A lot of electronic signing, but it’s working,” Petty said.